iamdudeman/NodeBlues/README.md

 # NodeBlues
-NodeBlues is a node server meant for rapid prototyping.
+NodeBlues is a node server targetted at rapid prototyping.
+It has two main focusses
+1. Make handling request data and sending responses quick and easy
+2. Make persisting data quick and easy

+By registering a callback to a route in the Router you will have access to a requestData object that contains the body, query parameters, and the url parameters that were used for the request.
+You can then send a response by using the "respondWith" function to send a response after you process the request data.

+If you want to persist data you can use a Database instance.
+You can load data every time your server starts to keep testing data or you can ignore that step and have a fresh testing environment every time the server starts.
+By calling the save function before a route calls "respondWith" you can save the current state of the database.

 It was named after the Japanese name "Blues" for *Proto*man from the Megaman video game series.
 It is very light weight and easy to use.

 ---